 Guatemala.
 We also as a parish have been trying to understand the

-experience yielded the sermon
+of our current experience yielded the sermon "God's Way

-"God's Way of Peace -- Through Suffering."
+of Peace -- Through

 2. Are the two parts of this pericope related?
 Is Jesus coming to divide families related to learning to read the signs of the times?
 If one understands the sacrificial logic that underlies the institutions of our culture, which are most often centered on the institution of family, then I think we might relate these.
 The only true and ultimate peace is one for which God's entire human family might be united, without sacrificing anyone.
 Jesus' coming into the world challenges any lesser peace based on pitting some families against others.
 Jesus' peace causes the destabilization of those lesser families.
 When we understand this, we can learn to read the signs of our times.